almostscholar/vsearch/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `src/main/resources/public` directory of the vsearch project.
 Use the `-prod` flag for a production build.

 ## Running unit tests